ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 - aristolochic acid is known carcinogenic
 - renal interstitial fibrosis with a relative paucity of cellular infiltrates
 - bland urinary sediment -- rare leucocyte and mild proteinuria
+- Anemia may be disproportionately severe relative to the level of kidney dysfunction
+- Definitive diagnosis 2/3
+	- histology on biopsy
+	- confirmed aristolochic acid ingestion
+	- detection of aristolactam-DNA adducts
+- AAN is associated with a very high incidence of upper urinary tract urothelial cancers, with risk related to cumulative dose
+- surveillance with CT, ureteroscopy, urine cytology
+- if esrd - bilateral nephroureterectomy
+## Karyomegalic
+- slowly progressive CKS
+- mild proteinuria , interstitial fibrosis